-Programs also collect data from a family survey (see Appendix H for a copy of the survey).
+Programs are also required to collect data from a family survey (see Appendix H for a copy of the survey).
 The family survey should be administered at the end of the school year and takes only 10 minutes to complete.
 Program staff are encouraged to tailor their data collection strategies of the family survey according to the needs of families and are encouraged to be creative in finding ways to get families to complete it.
 Programs should try and have as many families as possible complete a survey - even if their child does not attend regularly.
+Family surveys will be emailed to the primary contact in March 2024 from WCER.
+Programs can choose to administer family surveys in hard copy or using the link provided by WCER.
+If sites choose to administer the surveys in hard copy, they must enter the results electronically by hand by June 30, 2024, using the links provided by WCER.